ruchanimbalkar/countries-app-fall-2025/version-3/api-documentation.md

 ### 🔹 POST `/update-one-country-count`

 **Description:** Increments the view count of a given country.
 If it doesn't exist, initializes it with count 1.
+Returns a response with the updated country's count.

 **Request Body:**